erroronline1/caro/readme.md

 * *groups* not having access to recording
 * *patients* having access to permitted documents and their profile settings only

-There are MARKDOWN and SEARCH classes for
+There are MARKDOWN, SEARCH and TABLE classes for
 * parsing Markdown to HTML
 * handling search expressions and filters
+* consistent reading and writing of CSV, ODS and XLSX

-Using these methods (./api/_utility.php) is strongly advised for consistency.
+Using these methods (./api/_utility.php) and (./api/_table.php) is strongly advised for consistency.

 There is an SQLQUERY class handling
 * database connections